weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

  **4.**  When doing a release, flux clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and pushes the change back to version control.
 It then applies the change to your cluster.

-This automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.
+This deployment pipeline automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.

-In this tutorial, you will put yourself in the position of a developer on a devops team, and watch a code change go from code on a laptop to code in version control, through the CI system which builds a container image and pushes it to the registry, after which Flux takes over and, because the service was configured to automatically deploy with `fluxctl automate`, automatically modifies the Kubernetes manifest in version control and then deploys the change to the user's cluster.
+In this tutorial, you will put yourself in the position of a developer on a devops team, where you will watch a code change go from your laptop to code in version control, and on through the CI system which automatically builds a container image and pushes it to the registry, after which Flux takes over and, because the service was configured to deploy with `fluxctl automate`, it automatically modifies the Kubernetes manifest in version control and then deploys the change to your Kubernetes cluster.

-In particular, you will change the colour of a button on the frontend of the user's app, a socks shop.
+In particular, you will change the colour of a button on the frontend of the user's app, a Socks Shop.

 ## Deploy a Kubernetes Cluster with Weave Net and the Sample App